By using our platform you agree to the following Terms and Conditions

 "Term" means the term of the Agreement, commencing in accordance with Clause 2.1 and ending in accordance with Clause 2.2; and

-"Terms and Conditions" means all the documentation containing the provisions of the Agreement, namely the main body of these Terms and Conditions and Schedule 1 (Acceptable Use Policy), including any amendments to that documentation from time to time.
+"Terms and Conditions" means all the documentation containing the provisions of the Agreement, namely these Terms and Conditions and the Acceptable Use Policy, including any amendments to that documentation from time to time.

-2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with Clause 15.
+2. The Agreement shall continue in force during the Term length specified in the Services Order Form, subject to termination in accordance with Clause 15.

 3. Hosted Services